mongolab/dex/README.md

 * totalTimeMillis - The sum amount of time consumed by all of the queries that prompted the recommendation.
 * avgTimeMillis - The average time each query currently takes.
-* queriesCovered - An array of query patterns addressed by the recommendation, with values masked (q for query component, s for sort component).
+* queries - An array of query patterns addressed by the recommendation, with values masked (q for query component, s for sort component).

 For each run, Dex also provides a brief set of run stats: